corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/cordapps/token-sdk-introduction.md

 To upgrade the Tokens SDK:

 {{< warning >}}
-Before upgrading, make sure the platform database schema is properly migrated and the changelog syncrhonised - consult the [upgrade documentation for Corda Enterprise 4.9](../../../../../../en/platform/corda/4.9/enterprise/app-upgrade-notes.md).
+Before upgrading, make sure the platform database schema is properly migrated and the changelog syncrhonised - consult the [upgrade documentation for Corda Enterprise Edition 4.9](../../../../../../en/platform/corda/4.9/enterprise/app-upgrade-notes.md).
 If you have not migrated the schema, the Tokens SDK may not upgrade correctly.
 {{< /warning >}}

 1. Change the V number (version number) in your CorDapp's relevant Gradle file to the version you are upgrading to - such as 1.2.2